Bulleh Shah: Death

 He died in 1757, at the age of 77.
+According to Christopher Shackle, he died in 1758.'
 He was buried in Kasur, where he had spent most of his life.
 As he was declared a kafir (a non-believer), religious fundamentalists of Kasur claimed it was prohibited to offer the prayer at his funeral.
 He was then buried on the outskirts of Kasur and his funeral prayer was led by Syed Zahid Hamdani, a renowned religious personality of Kasur.